 After the event

-After the event has ended the BizTalkCrew enjoyed themselves a little, visiting and getting to know the City of Oporto and I had the pleasure this time to be the tourist guide.
+After the event had ended, the BizTalkCrew enjoyed themselves a little, visiting and getting to know the City of Oporto, and I had the pleasure this time to be the tourist guide.

-Our next event will be in Italy on June 2013.
+Our next event will be in Italy in June 2013.
 See you there!

 1 thought on “Oporto BizTalk Innovation Day – The Story”